Student Catalog

 14. Students are not permitted to eat or drink in the nursing skills lab or the science lab.

-15. Falsifying Information: This includes, but is not limited to, providing false information to College officials or clinical agencies, participating in forgery, and knowingly supplying the college false or altered documentation or information.
+15. Falsifying Information, including, not limited to, providing false information to College officials or clinical agencies, participating in forgery, and knowingly supplying the college false or altered documentation or information.

 16. Failing to abide by College policies.